seb26/seb26.github.io/_posts/2019-02-26-editing-process.md

 ---

-The first time I found myself in front of a program resembling a non-linear editor, I was 12 years old and its name was Windows Movie Maker.
+The first time I found myself in front of a program resembling a non-linear editor, the year was 2005 and its name was Windows Movie Maker.

-Flash forward to the present and I have managed to cut three short films in the space of three months.
+Flash forward to the present and I now use more modern software, and have managed to cut three short films in the space of three months.

 In this post I detail my workflow, the creative process in assembling the story of each, working with directors, and the boatload of visual effects work I also performed on one of the shorts.